carla-simulator/carla/Docs/adv_rendering_options.md

 ---
 ## Off-screen mode

 Starting from version 0.9.12, CARLA runs on Unreal Engine 4.26 which introduced support for off-screen rendering.
 In previous versions of CARLA, off-screen rendering depended upon the graphics API you were using.
-If you are using a previous version of CARLA, please select the corresponding documentation version in the lower right corner of the screen for more information.

 ### Off-screen vs no-rendering